StevenThuriot/GitAutoCommit/README.md

 No more!
 I got your back! :muscle::triumph:

 GitAutoCommit can automatically commit changes to git on a set interval to a separate dev branch, ending with a squash merge with a custom commit msg to the original head!
 Of course, the temporary dev branch will be cleaned up as well!
+Don't worry, it's also smart enough not to auto delete any GitAutoCommit branches should something horrible ever happen...

 Finished monitoring your git repo?
 Just press CTRL+C !